Fabrizio-Caruso/CROSS-LIB/README.md

 This is a personal project whose goal is the creation of:
 1. *CrossLib*, a *retro-hardware abstraction layer* for coding "universal" (mostly 8-bit) games
+2. Writing "universal" 8-bit games" such as *Cross Chase* and *Cross Shoot*.
+These games are the proof of the flexibility of *CrossLib*.
-2. *Cross Chase*, a "universal" 8-bit game that can be compiled to run on (nearly) ALL 8 bit computers, game consoles, hand-held game consoles and scientific calculators.
+3. "Cross Chase" can be compiled for and run on (nearly) ALL 8-bit computers, game consoles, hand-held game consoles and scientific calculators.
-The game will be a proof of concept for *CrossLib*'s flexibility.
+It can be parametrized in a way to make it run on systems with as little as 3k or 4k of available memory for the code.
+4. "Cross Shoot" can also be compiled on a multitude of 8-bit computers and consoles.
+It requires more memory than "Cross Chase" but it should be equally universal as long as the required memory is available.

 -------------------------------------------

-## THE GAME
+## CROSS CHASE - THE GAME
 The game's goal is to lure the "ghosts" into the mines and possibly kill the "skull" by repeatedly using the gun.
 You have to avoid all enemies, the mines, all walls, rockets and chasing missiles.
 All flashing items have positive effects and can grant you some special powers.
 Discover the 10 items.